What Is a Sales Strategy? Playbook and Template for Success

 - Sales intelligence - Sales intelligence or B2B prospecting tools are an important part of any sales strategy as it helps identify potential customers.
 You can also use these tools to locate the details needed to reach prospects, including email addresses and direct-dial phone numbers.

 - Email tools - If you choose email as a channel to reach your prospects, implement specialist sales automation software to schedule emails, log responses and more.

 These only scratch the surface of what is available.
 Research the market to find what tech is suitable for your chosen selling tactics.
 Then do the following:

 Sales leaders should carry out a thorough audit of their tech stack before buying a new tool.
 Always aim for full utilisation of your current tech.

 The process of reviewing and choosing the best tech for your business.
-There are thousands of tools available on the market at any given time; it’s essential to perform due diligence.
+Thousands of sales tools are available on the market at any given time; performing due diligence is essential.

 The onboarding stage.
-Here, the sales leader will sign up for the tool and arrange training for the rest of the team, if necessary.
+Here, the sales leader will sign up for the sales automation tool and arrange training for the rest of the team, if necessary.